section-engineering-education/engineering-education/articles/digital-assistants-vs-digital-companions/index.md

 The applications of digital companions, especially as far as the future is concerned, are vast; this is because of technology evolution.
 Digital companions are applied but not limited to the following field;

-- Education and training field, for example in computations, spelling checks, study reviews etcetera.
+- Education and training field, for example, in computations, spelling checks, study reviews, etcetera.
-- Automotive and mobility, for example one can ask the locations of refiling station and directions.
+- Automotive and mobility, for example, one can ask the locations of refiling station and directions.
 - Banking and finance, in Automatic Machines (ATMs)
 - Retail and hospitality, for instance, processing orders
 - Digital assistants can be used in-home care tasks and chores, for example, in smart homes, smart appliances, etcetera.
-- Healthcare and medicine, used in patient tracking, medical referencing and dosage.
+- Healthcare and medicine, used in patient tracking, medical referencing, and dosage.

 ### Benefits of using digital assistants and digital companions